TZstatsADS/Spring2018-Project4-grp5/README.md

  ![image](figs/result2.png)
 **Contribution statement**:
-+ Jingtian Yao and Keran Li: Preprocessed the raw data and implemented the sim rank algorithm.
++ Jingtian Yao and Keran Li: Preprocessed the raw data,  implemented the sim rank algorithm and integrated the github file.
++ Wenyi Tao: Impleted the clustering algorithm.
 + Wenyuan Gu: Was responsible for the cluster model and weighted variance.
 + Yuehan Kong: Implemented the pearson correlation, spearman correlation and selecting neighbors algorithm; built the memory_based.r; wrote the mae and rank score evaluation; wrote the main.rmd; the presenter of this project.